viamrobotics/docs/docs/registry/create/_index.md

 {{% alert title="Important" color="note" %}}

-You must define all functions belonging to a built-in resource subtype's API if defining a new model.
+You must define all _pure virtual methods_ belonging to a built-in resource subtype's API if defining a new model.
 Otherwise, the class will not instantiate.
+For example, you would need to implement the [`move_straight()` virtual method](https://github.com/viamrobotics/viam-cpp-sdk/blob/main/src/viam/sdk/components/base/base.hpp#L72) for the `base` component, but you would not need to implement [`resource_registration()`](https://github.com/viamrobotics/viam-cpp-sdk/blob/main/src/viam/sdk/components/base/base.hpp#L56).

 If you do not wish to implement all methods, `throw` a `runtime_error` in the body of functions you do not want to implement.